Main objects

 Return an iterable list of all objects in the PDF.

-After deleting content from a PDF such as pages, objects related to that page, such as images on the page, may still be present.
+After deleting content from a PDF such as pages, objects related to that page, such as images on the page, may still be present in this list.

 Return type: